oracle-livelabs/database/sharding/standard/shard-db-deployment/shard-db-deployment.md

 ## Introduction

 Now, we have 4 database instances.
 We will use cata as the catalog database, shd1 and shd2 use as the shard database.
-The shd3 use as the third shard which will be add to the shard database in the last lab.
+The shd3 use as the third shard will be added to the shard database in the last lab.

 The 4 database instances sample information like this: